-The model also highlights the crucial role of the mechanism through which the limited foreign exchange is released to the importers in the borrower country by the borrower government (or the Central Bank).
-The allocation rules followed by the government can make a crucial difference in determining what effect international credit or aid has on the well-being of the recipient nation.
-Hence the model, despite its use of a rather stylized framework, depicts theoretically the general idea explored empirically by Burnside and Dollar (2000) on how the nature of governance in the borrowing nation can critically determine whether aid (or subsidized international lending) will work to its advantage or not.2
+The model also highlights the crucial role of the mechanism through which the limited foreign exchange is released to the importers in the borrower country by the borrower government (or Central Bank).
+The paper suggests that the rules for allocating the limited foreign reserves followed by the government can make a crucial difference in determining what effect international credit or aid has on the well-being of the recipient nation.
+Hence the model, despite its use of a rather stylized framework, depicts theoretically the general idea explored empirically by Burnside and Dollar (2000) on how the nature of governance in the borrowing nation can critically determine whether aid (or subsidized international lending) will work to its advantage or not.4